mattiacantalu/DeleteAllPhotos_shortcut/README.md

-# Delete All Photos [.shortcut]
+# Delete All Photos [Apple Shortcut.app]

-This shortcut adds the possibility to move all library photos to bin.
-Remember to empty the Recentry Deleted folder.
+"Delete all photos" removes all photos from library and move them to bin.
+Remember to empty the "Recently deleted" folder.